-\Project-II:- The problem related with design, construction, computer modeling, fabrication, experimentation etc. based on specialization group of electives is to be carried out the result and analysis followed by discussion regarding suitability or non suitability of project with conclusion and recommendation for future extension of the project must be covered.
-The project work will be carried out in groups (Maximum 5 students are allowed in one group)
+\Project-II :- The problem related with design, construction, computer modeling, fabrication, experimentation etc. based on specialization group of electives is to be carried out the result and analysis followed by discussion regarding suitability or non suitability of project with conclusion and recommendation for future extension of the project must be covered.
+The project work will be carried out in groups( Maximum 5 students are allowed in one group)

-Seme ster: 7th S T (Hou rs Per Wee ek) No. Entern To r · Course Code Course Name Type of Course T/P L Т P of Cred its Internal Marks Extern al Marks tal M ar ks 1 Professional Elective Course -IV Т 4 0 0 4 40 60 10 0 2 Professional Elective Course -V Т 4 0 0 4 40 60 10 0 3 105702 Design of Machine Elements Т 4 0 0 4 40 60 10 0 4 Open Elective Т 3 0 0 3 40 60 10 0 5 105703 Project-III P 0 0 6 3 60 40 10 0 6 105704 Industrial/Institutional Training-I NA NA NA N A 4 60 40 10 0 All- Total No. of Credits 22
+Seme ster: 7th 1 1 S r · Course Code Course Name Type of Course T/P (Hour L rs Per We T eek) No. of Cred its Internal Marks Extern al Marks To tal M ar ks 1 Professional Elective Course -IV Т 4 0 0 4 40 60 10 0 2 Professional Elective Course -V Т 4 0 0 4 40 60 10 0 3 105702 Design of Machine Elements Т 4 0 0 4 40 60 10 0 4 Open Elective Т 3 0 0 3 40 60 10 0 5 105703 Project-III Р 0 0 6 3 60 40 10 0 6 105704 Industrial/Institutional Training-I NA NA NA N A 4 60 40 10 0 Total No. of Credits by any department. \\Project-III :- The problem related with design, construction, computer modeling, fabrication, experimentation etc. based on specialization group of electives is to be carried out the result and analysis followed by discussion regarding suitability or non suitability of project with conclusion and recommendation for future extension of the project must be covered The project work will be carried out in groups( Maximum 5 students are allowed in one group) \\\ Industrial/Institutional Training-I :- The marks of industrial Training-I undergone at the end of 6th semester will be included here (Each students has to complete one project is concerned industry/institution)